kkatta11/learning-library/oic-integration-library/oic-gen-3/get-started-oic/introduction/introduction.md

 In this workshop, you will learn how to:

 * Provision Oracle Integration in Oracle Cloud Infrastructure
+* How to enable the File Server in Oracle Integration instance.
+* Provision Oracle Autonomous Database in Oracle Cloud Infrastructure
 * Learn several Integrations specific concepts
 * Creating Connections
 * Design a Scheduled Integration Flow